Bassline

-Bassline (also known as a bass line or bass part) is the term used in many styles of music, such as blues, jazz, funk, dub and electronic, traditional, and classical music, for the low-pitched instrumental part or line played (in jazz and some forms of popular music) by a rhythm section instrument such as the electric bass, double bass, cello, tuba or keyboard (piano, Hammond organ, electric organ, or synthesizer).
+Bassline (also known as a bass line or bass part) is the term used in many styles of music, such as blues, jazz, funk, dub and electronic, traditional, and classical music, for the low-pitched instrumental part or line played (in jazz and some forms of pop music) by a rhythm section instrument such as the electric bass, double bass, cello, tuba or keyboard (piano, Hammond organ, electric organ, or synthesizer).

 In unaccompanied solo performance, basslines may simply be played in the lower register of any instrument while melody and/or further accompaniment is provided in the middle or upper register.
 In solo music for piano and pipe organ, these instruments have an excellent lower register that can be used to play a deep bassline.
 On organs, the bass line is typically played using the pedal keyboard and massive 16' and 32' bass pipes.

 Riffs and grooves

 Basslines in popular music often use "riffs" or "grooves", which are usually simple, appealing musical motifs or phrases that are repeated, with variation, throughout the song.
 "The bass differs from other voices because of the particular role it plays in supporting and defining harmonic motion.
 It does so at levels ranging from immediate, chord-by-chord events to the larger harmonic organization of a [sic] entire work."

 Bassline riffs usually (but not always) emphasize the chord tones of each chord (usually the root note, the third note, or the fifth note), which helps to define a song's key.
 Basslines align or syncopate with the drums.
 Other rhythm instruments join in to create a more interesting rhythmic variations.

 The type of rhythmic pulse used in basslines varies widely in different types of music.
 In swing jazz and jump blues, basslines are often created from a continuous sequence of quarter notes in a mostly scalar, stepwise or arpeggio-based part called a "walking bass line".
 In Latin, salsa music, jazz fusion, reggae, electronica, and some types of rock and metal, basslines may be very rhythmically complex and syncopated.
 In bluegrass and traditional country music, basslines often emphasize the root and fifth of each chord.

 A German double bass section in 1952.
 The player to the left is using a German bow.

 Though basslines may be played by many different types of instruments and in a broad musical range, they are generally played on bass instruments and in the range roughly at least an octave and a half below middle C (roughly the range of the bass clef).
 In classical music such as string quartets and symphonies, basslines play the same harmonic and rhythmic role; however, they are usually referred to as the "bass voice" or the "bass part".